pawelkrol/Scala-CommTest/README.md

 Scala-CommTest
 ==============

-`CommTest` is the first project of its kind, a complete unit-testing framework designed to verify correctness of compiled assembly programs targetting MOS 6502 CPU, entirely written in [Scala](http://www.scala-lang.org/), and built on top of a very popular unit-testing framework [ScalaTest 3.0.1](http://www.scalatest.org/).
+`CommTest` is the first project of its kind, a complete unit-testing framework designed to verify correctness of compiled assembly programs targetting MOS 6502 CPU, entirely written in [Scala 2.13](http://www.scala-lang.org/), and built on top of a very popular unit-testing framework [ScalaTest 3.0.8](http://www.scalatest.org/).

 VERSION
 -------

-Version 0.04 (2019-01-23)
+Version 0.05-SNAPSHOT (2019-07-01)

 INSTALLATION
 ------------